Japan fourth-quarter capex points to upward revision to GDP but outlook weak

 The announcement was the clearest sign yet that China and the United States are closing in on a deal to end a months-long trade war that has slowed global trade.

 Despite the optimism, economists expect Japan's economy to take a hit from the trade war at the start of this year.
-If the U.S. and China can resolve their differences, then the drag on Japan's economy could then recede.
+If the U.S. and China can resolve their differences, then the drag on Japan's economy could recede.

+(This story has been refilled to remove extraneous word in paragraph 1)

 (Reporting by Stanley White; Editing by Sam Holmes)